zopefoundation/z3c.formui/src/z3c/formui/README.txt

     </div>
   </div>

-You can see that the form above is a realy subform.
+You can see that the form above is a real subform.
 It doesn't define the form tag which makes it usable as a subform in parent forms.

-Of corse this works with table layout based forms too.
+Of course this works with table layout based forms too.
 Let's use our table request and render the form again:

   >>> editForm = PersonEditForm(person, tableRequest)